ivarout/HdriToCubemap/README.md

     glTexImage2D(GL_TEXTURE_CUBE_MAP_POSITIVE_X, 0, GL_RGBA8, hdriToCube.getCubemapResolution(), hdriToCube.getCubemapResolution(), 0, GL_RGBA, GL_UNSIGNED_BYTE, front);
 }

-// or output cube images to file hdriToCube_ldr.writeCubemap("output_directory");
+// or output cube images to file (6 images will be output: "front.png", "back.png", "left.png", "right.png", "up.png", and "down.png")
+hdriToCube_ldr.writeCubemap("output_directory");
 ```

 To use OpenCL (v1.2) for calculating cubemap faces, `_USE_OPENCL` has to be defined.
-See [CMakeLists.txt](CMakeLists.txt) for reference.
+See [CMakeLists.txt](HdriToCubemap/CMakeLists.txt) for reference.

 ## Other notes